...

 Open Dental’s private cloud option gives practices the most control over where their data lives and how their IT is configured.
 It is the only major platform that supports true private cloud deployment alongside standard on-premise installation.

-Not sure if your network can support cloud dental software?
+Not sure if your network can actually support cloud dental software?